Skip to main content

 ctx.fillRect(0, 0, chartWidth, chartHeight);

-// Find value range
+// Find max value for scaling

 let maxValue = 0;